On this page

 High-Power Clusters (

-To minimize the number of concurrent listening clients and open change streams:
+To minimize the number of open change streams:

 App Services does not support any database commands in the Client SDKs or Functions.
 You can, however, call a limited subset of database commands when when connected to a MongoDB cluster over the wire protocol.
 For a list of supported commands, see Database Commands.